-The consolidated financial statements include estimates of the useful economic life of property, plant and equipment.
-Due to varying assumptions required to be made with regards to future recoverability of these assets, the depreciation recorded by management is based on their best estimate in this regard and may be significantly different from those determined based on future operational results.
+The consolidated financial statements include estimates of the useful economic life of intangible assets and property, plant, and equipment.
+Due to varying assumptions required to be made with regards to future recoverability of these assets, the amortization recorded by management is based on their best estimate in this regard and may be significantly different from those determined based on future operational results.